abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

     * Polynomial Regression - Completed on 23-07-2020
     * Support Vector Regression - Completed on 25-07-2020
     * Decision Tree Regression - Completed on 27-07-2020
-    * Random forest Regression - Currently pursuing
+    * Random forest Regression - Completed on 29-07-2020

 ## Doubts